 Common orchestral techniques, and sometimes referred to as rudiments, these roll types are less discussed than is prudent among percussionists.
-Good snare drummers inherently know about this concept, but just a few method books mention the idea explicitly.
+Good snare drummers inherently know about this concept, but just a few of the many, many method books out there mention the idea explicitly.
 Whether or not Press Rolls and Crushed Ruffs are synonymous or separate is debatable.
-The terms Crush Roll, Zut, Dry Buzz, and Crushed Buzz also muddy the waters.
+The terms Crush Roll, Crush Stroke, Zut, Dry Buzz, and Crushed Buzz also muddy the waters.
 The name Press Roll is also often used to describe a standard Multiple Bounce Roll.
 Crushed Rolls are sometimes referred to pejoratively, when drummers have not allowed their sticks to rebound correctly during a Multiple Bounce Roll.
 Confusion is the status quo in this area.

 Here we will be discussing these techniques/rudiments under the assumption that they refer to extremely short duration rolls where a standard Multiple Bounce Roll with alternating hands is impractical.
 If completing 2 or more separate, independent buzzed or multiple bounced strokes for a given roll yields a poor result, due to note duration or tempo constraints, a Press Roll or Crushed Ruff is probably the better option.
 For example, a roll lasting a single 16th note would be a good candidate for one of these techniques.
 Similarly, a roll on an 8th note that is not tied to the next beat, or an untied quarter roll at a fairly high tempo, or any short roll with a staccato mark would also qualify.

 Books and Papers